-1.71 The interaction of ultrasonic energy with water results in cavitation processes, generating cavitation bubbles, which when they collapse can lead to inactivation of microorganisms.
-This process is called sonication.
-This process is short lived and so the treatment programme used often incorporates a chemical application too.
+1.71 The interaction of ultrasonic energy with water results in cavitation processes, generating cavitation bubbles which, when they collapse, can lead to the inactivation of microorganisms.
+This process is called sonication and is short-lived.
+A similar effect can be achieved through hydrodynamic cavitation, where the pressure of the water drops, causing bubbles to form, grow and collapse violently.
+This action can be used to break down organic matter.